OCD BOUNCE bridging the treatment gap

 “Through innovation in service delivery and capacity building within mental health services, OCD Bounce is translating clinical research into practice transforming care for children and young people with OCD,” Dr Perkes said.

-The OCD BOUNCE team was invited to the inaugural Youth Mental Health Summit at Parliament House in September to present their innovative work, including the advancement of treatment through the new evidence-based model of care.
+The OCD BOUNCE team were invited to the inaugural Youth Mental Health Summit at Parliament House in September 2023 to present their innovative work, including the advancement of treatment through the new evidence-based model of care.
+They were also invited to present at the National Allied Health Virtual Research Forum in April 2024, sharing their work to a national audience of allied health researchers and policymakers.

 Find out more about OCD BOUNCE.